-A safety plan addresses potential threats and impacts to personnel, equipment and the environment.
-As an integral part of any project, hydrogen installation, and fuel cell system, a safety plan should reflect sound and thoughtful consideration for the identification and analysis of safety vulnerabilities, prevention of hazards and mitigation of risks.
+A safety plan addresses potential threats and impacts to people, equipment, and the environment.
+As an integral part of any project, hydrogen installation, and fuel cell system, a safety plan should reflect sound and thoughtful consideration for the identification and analysis of safety vulnerabilities, control or elimination of hazards, and mitigation of risks.
 Appropriate communication is also important and should be described in the safety plan.
-Safety plans should be "living documents" that recognize the type of work being conducted, the factors of human error, the nature of equipment life and the inevitable changes that occur.
+Safety plans should be "living documents" that recognize the type of work being conducted, the factors of human error, the nature of equipment life, and consider the inevitable changes that occur in project development, design, execution, and operation.
 As is often the case, work may be conducted by multiple organizations.

-Integrating the approaches for assessing all safety vulnerabilities should be considered in a coordinated fashion as a comprehensive safety plan is developed under the responsibility of the prime contractor.
+Integrating the approaches for assessing all safety vulnerabilities should be considered in a coordinated fashion as a comprehensive safety plan is developed.

 A safety plan should be prepared using a graded approach based on level of risk and complexity.
-The plan should cover all experimental/operational work being conducted with particular emphasis on the aspects involving hydrogen, hazardous materials handling and fuel cell systems.
-The elements of a good safety plan are described in Appendix III and summarized as follows, though this should not be considered an exhaustive list of safety considerations for all projects:
+The plan should cover all experimental/operational work being conducted, with particular emphasis on the aspects involving hydrogen, hazardous materials handling, and fuel cell systems.
+However, there may be times when a preliminary safety plan is developed as part of a predesign bid package.
+In this case elements such as risk analysis and mitigative features should be covered more generally with a focus on what risk analysis activities will be completed during the design phase after project award.
+The elements of a good safety plan are described in Appendix III and are summarized as follows, though this should not be considered an exhaustive list of safety considerations for all projects:

-- 1. Scope of Work
+- 1. Description of Work

 - 2. Organizational Safety Information

-- Organizational Policies and Procedures
+- o Organizational Policies and Procedures

-- Hydrogen and Fuel Cell Experience
+- o Hydrogen and Fuel Cell Experience

 - 3. Project Safety

-- o Identification of Safety Vulnerabilities (ISV)
+- Identification of Safety Vulnerabilities (ISV)

 - o Risk Reduction Plan

 - Operating Procedures

 - Operating steps

 - Sample handling and transport

 - o Equipment and Mechanical Integrity

 - Management of Change Procedures

-- Project Safety Documentation
+- o Project Safety Documentation

 - 4. Communication Plan

 - Personnel Training

-- o Safety Reviews
+- Safety Reviews

 - o Safety Events and Lessons Learned

-- o Emergency Response
+- Emergency Response

-- o Self-Audits
+- Self-Audits

 - 5. Other Comments or Concerns

 Each element is briefly described in the following sections.
 The text boxes included in the following sections provide useful background information on good safety practices and should be thoughtfully considered in preparing your safety plan.
 Detailed documentation related to this background information does not need to be included in the safety plan itself.
-Teams may also find H2 Safety Best Practices (https://h2tools.org/bestpractices) to be a useful reference for safety planning.
-This website captures the experience that already exists in a wide variety of industrial, aerospace and laboratory settings with topics covering safety practices, design and operations.
+Project teams may also find H2 Safety Best Practices (https://h2tools.org/bestpractices) to be a useful reference for safety planning.
+This website captures the experience that already exists in a wide variety of industrial, aerospace, and laboratory settings with topics covering safety practices, design, and operations.
 An extensive reference list is also supplemented with lessons learned from incidents and near-misses.

+Description of Work

-1. Scope of Work.
-The safety plan should briefly describe the specific nature of the work being performed.
-It should distinguish between laboratory-scale research, bench-scale testing, engineering development, and prototype operation.
+The safety plan should describe the specific nature of the work being performed.
+It should distinguish between laboratory-scale research, bench-scale testing, engineering development, prototype operation, and commercial application.
 All intended project phases should be described.
-In describing the work, it is valuable to quantify the amount of hazardous materials generated, used and stored.
+In describing the work, it is valuable to quantify the amount of hazardous materials generated, used, and stored.
+For example, the plan should include the quantity of hydrogen stored and at what pressure, along with a description of how often the hydrogen is replenished and by what method (see example in Appendix V).
 Even laboratory-scale experiments may result in substantial risks when a quantity of hydrogen or other hazardous material is stored in or near the laboratory.